anza-xyz/solana-pay/SPEC.md

 solana:mvines9iiHiQTysrwkJjGf2gb9Ex9jXJX8ns3qwf2kN&label=Michael
 ```

-## Specification: Transaction Request
+## Specification: Interactive Request

+A Solana Pay interactive request URL describes an interactive request where the parameters in the URL are used by a wallet to make an HTTP request to a remote server.
+Currently two types of interactive requests exist:

-A Solana Pay transaction request URL describes an interactive request for any Solana transaction.
+1. Transaction Request: A Solana Pay transaction request URL describes an interactive request that returns any Solana transaction.
+2. Sign-message Request: A Solana Pay sign-message request URL describes an interactive request that is used to verify ownership of an address.
 ```html
 solana:<link>
 ```

-The request is interactive because the parameters in the URL are used by a wallet to make an HTTP request to compose a transaction.
+The initial request URL structure for both types of interactive requests are the same.
+As such, wallets will not know which type of interaction is being requested until the response payload is received from the server.

 ### Link
 A single `link` field is required as the pathname.
 The value must be a conditionally [URL-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) absolute HTTPS URL.